Devansh-Saraswat/AI-Chemist/README.md

 # AI Chemist App

-AI Chemist App is a Streamlit-based application that utilizes the Google Gemini 1.5 Flash API to analyze images of pharmaceutical tablets.
-The app provides detailed information about each tablet, including its uses, functionalities, and distinguishing characteristics.
+AI Chemist is a cutting-edge web application designed to revolutionize the field of chemistry by offering personalized chemical solutions and experimental recommendations.
+Leveraging the advanced capabilities of the Gemini 1.5 Pro model, this app utilizes artificial intelligence to evaluate user input, laboratory conditions, and specific research objectives.

+With AI Chemist, researchers can receive tailored experiment designs, optimized chemical synthesis routes, and insightful data analysis, all aimed at enhancing research efficiency and fostering innovation.
+Whether you're conducting complex chemical experiments or exploring new synthesis pathways, AI Chemist provides intelligent, data-driven guidance and support to take your research to the next level.

 ## Features